rune-labs/opensource/jupyter-notebook-templates/README.md

 Here are some introductory materials to access and manipulate data using Rune's APIs.

-## Rune's APIs
+## Rune's Stream API
-Rune has 2 APIs for data access.
-1. The **Stream API** allows you to pull time series data, including RC+S and Apple Watch signals.
+The **Stream API** allows you to pull time series data, including RC+S and Apple Watch signals.
 Full documentation for this API can be found [here](https://docs.runelabs.io/).
 Our Python package `runeq` enables streamlined use of this API.
 Documentation for our Python SDK can be found [here](https://runeq.readthedocs.io/en/latest/).
-2. The **Graph API** returns information about recording sessions.

 ## Overview
 First, set up your analysis environment in Python.
 Then, download/clone this repository and load up the .ipynb files in Jupyter Notebook.